NoteDance/Note-documentation/readme.txt

-Note is an AI system that be used for deep learning and reinforcement learning.
+Note is an AI system for deep learning and reinforcement learning.